Bazinga10/Morse-Code-Project/README.md

 The application contains 2 Classes MorseProject (used for our translations) and Main(used to run the application)

 Instructions:
-1) Go to https://github.com/Bazinga10/Morse-Code-Project.git  and copy the files
+1) Go to https://github.com/Bazinga10/Morse-Code-Project.git  and copy the files.
 2) Paste the files into Eclipse or whatever application you use to run your java code.
 3) Go to class Main and run the code.
-4)Choose one of the 3 option.
+4) Choose one of the 3 option.
 5) Enter either a English sentence or a Morse Code.
 6) Recevive your desired translation.